 Rivers play crucial role in the development of the country.
-Water from rivers is basic natural rivers, essential for human activities.
-A river is natural waterway of fresh water which flows into an ocean, sea, lake, or other river.
+Water source from rivers is basic natural resource which is essential for human day to day activities.
+A river is natural waterway of fresh water which flows into an ocean, or sea.

 Indian river system is classified into two parts – Himalayan rivers and the peninsular rivers.

 The major Himalayan rivers are the Indus, the Ganga, the Yamuna and the Brahmaputra.
 Since we are talking about south Indian rivers let’s see about peninsular rivers.

 The peninsular rivers drains either into Bay of Bengal (Eastern side) or in the Arabian Sea (Western Side).
 South Indian rivers are those rivers that are flowing in the peninsular India.

 Rivers of south India

 1. Krishna River: It is approximately 1400 km long and flows through the states of Maharashtra, Karnataka, and Andhra Pradesh before emptying into the Bay of Bengal .

 2. Periyar River: It is approximately 244 km long and originates from the Sivagiri Hills in Tamil Nadu before emptying into the Bay of Bengal .